-At the end of the test
+What happens at the end of the LGV Theory Test?

 When you have finished the test you may leave the examination room, but once you have left the room, you can not re-enter.

 You will then be given your result letter by a member of the test centre staff that tells you if you have passed or failed.

-If you pass the LGV Theory Test
+What happens if you pass the LGV Theory Test?

 When you have passed both the Theory and Hazard Perception parts of the test, you will receive your Theory Test certificate which includes a reference number.
-You will need to quote this number when you book your Practical Test.

-Your Theory Test certificate is valid for two years from the date you passed the first part of the test – the multiple choice test.
+Your Theory Test certificate is valid for two years from the date you passed the first part of the test – the multiple-choice test.

 If you do not take your Practical Test within this two year period you will have to take another Theory and Hazard Perception Test.
 There are no exceptions to this rule.

 If you fail you should look at the feedback on the letter you have been given and find out why you failed.

 If you're using one of our revision and training products you're 3 times more likely to pass the first time, so we would urge you to utilise all the features available and make sure you're passing the mock tests consistently.

 If you want to book another Theory Test you can book it straight away, but you cannot take it for another three clear working days.

-We hope you've found this guide informative, but please do contact us or leave a comment if there's anything you're unsure of!
+We hope you've found this guide informative, but please do contact us or leave a comment if there's anything you're unsure of.